 A big issue with BPD is that it is often confused with Bipolar Disorder (BP), which stigmatises the disorder even more.
 Although they share similar characteristics, the two are very different.
 BP also effects a person’s mood, however, it does not cause a difficulty to regulate all emotion like BPD, but rather your moods swing from one extreme to the other, causing periods of mania or depression.

-A period of mania (referred to as being ‘manic’) is when a person feels very high or energetic.
+A period of euphoria (referred to as being ‘euphoric’) is when a person feels very high or energetic.
 They often feel on top of the world, can think they’re ‘cured,’ or feel like they no longer need their medication, which has a significant negative impact on their mental wellbeing.
-Key signs that a person is in a manic period are:
+Key signs that a person is in a euphoric episode are:

 - Having lots of energy